oracle-livelabs/developer/dev-ai-app-dev-manufacturing/user-story/user-story.md

     ![Select 501](./images/501.png =50%x*)

-2. Opening PO 501 reveals the purchase order request details—request status, supplier, requestor, and risk level.
-You will also be able to see detailed AI analysis on the request consisting of a comprehensive evaluation, and top 3 PO lines with approval probability.
+2. Opening PO 501 reveals the purchase order request details—requestor name, supplier, part required, and risk level.
+You will also be able to see detailed AI analysis on the request consisting of a comprehensive evaluation, and top PO line with approval probability.

     ![501 AI generated recommendations](./images/501-ai.png =50%x*)